Projects

 The available systems to evaluate muscle function for diagnosis consist of intramuscular electromyography (EMG) delivered using needles, which is highly accurate but causes discomfort to patients.
 The alternative is surface EMG, a non‑invasive option that relies primarily on two electrodes, showing a limitation when it comes to measuring muscle activity and, consequently, muscular functionality.

-BIOART team improved the surface EMG muscle activity system by advancing innovative technology by developing electrode arrays on a highly adaptable technical fabric.
+BIOART team improved the surface EMG muscle activity system by advancing innovative technology, developing electrode arrays on a highly adaptable technical fabric.
 The multiple EMG channels displayed on an array can be recorded over a significant muscle area.
-Through wireless transmission to a computer or tablet, this project enabled us to finish the preindustrial prototype, create user-friendly interfaces that let patients direct the exercises and give clinicians indexes and reports to track their progress, and, lastly, apply machine learning algorithms for automated patient evaluation.
+Through wireless transmission to a computer or tablet, this project enabled us to finish the pre‑industrial prototype, create user‑friendly interfaces that let patients direct the exercises and give clinicians indexes and reports to track their progress, and apply machine learning algorithms for automated patient evaluation.

 During this project, we conducted a comprehensive market analysis, examining different potential customer segments and regions, including market size, go‑to‑market strategy, and reimbursement models.
 We integrated all available information to develop a preliminary business plan outlining the spin‑off creation model and the commercialization of MyoArm as a product for rehabilitation centers, either directly or through insurance companies.
 The preliminary business plan has been continuously refined and expanded into an investor‑ready plan with a 5‑year forecast.